 “Owning our story can be hard but not nearly as difficult as spending our lives running from it.
 Embracing our vulnerabilities is risky but not nearly as dangerous as giving up on love and belonging and joy — the experiences that make us the most vulnerable.
 Only when we are brave enough to explore the darkness will we discover the infinite power of our light.”

 Please be gentle with yourself, your kids, your partner, your teachers and everyone in your community.
-This is still a bumpy, unknown ride and some days are gonna be hard.

 Image credit: © by kieferpix / Adobe Stock Photos